KennthShang/HostG/README.md

 The output file is **final_prediction.csv**.
 There are several column in this csv file: "contig_name, median_file_name, [taxa]".

 # Database Extension
 Since the limitation of storage on GitHub, we only upload part of bacteria genomes in *bacteria* folder.
+Information about these bacteria can be found in **bacteria.csv** in the *dataset* folder.

 If you want to extend the database, please follow the same format and upload your genomes into to *bacteria* folder.
 Also you need to update the **label.csv** in the *dataset* folder according to your new genomes.

 # Notice
 If you want to use HostG, you need to take care of: